cyrilkiller/groovy-breadcrumbs-plugin/README.md

 You can also define html character like `&gt; or &lt;` or `&yen;` if you want :)

-Adding the taglig in your layout
+Adding the taglib in your layout

 ```gsp
 <crumbs:breadcrumbs />